GAIA-X4PLC-AAD/claim-compliance-provider/claim-compliance-provider-claimcreator/src/main/resources/README.md

 # Update example claims after changing the json files.

-Once one of the json file is changed, the example payloads should be updated in class `SendClaimsPayload.LIST_OF_CLAIMS`.
+Once one of the json files is changed, the example payloads should be updated in class `SendClaimsPayload.LIST_OF_CLAIMS`.
 + Perform build
 + Search for "Claims: " in the log output
 + Copy the claims and paste them in the class `SendClaimsPayload.LIST_OF_CLAIMS` (without surrounding brackets `[` and `]`)